percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.16.0.md

 ## Improvements

 * {{ k8spxcjira(1411) }}: Enabling/disabling TLS on a running cluster [is now possible](../TLS.md#enabling-or-disabling-tls-on-a-running-cluster) simply by toggling the appropriate Custom Resource option
-* {{ k8spxcjira(1451) }}: The [automated storage scaling](../scaling.md#automated-scaling-with-volume-expansion-capability) by default and need to be explicitly enabled with the `enableVolumeExpansion` Custom Resource option
+* {{ k8spxcjira(1451) }}: The [automated storage scaling](../scaling.md#automated-scaling-with-volume-expansion-capability) is now disabled by default and needs to be explicitly enabled with the `enableVolumeExpansion` Custom Resource option
-* {{ k8spxcjira(1503) }}: Logic improvement saves logs from a number of temporary non-critical errors related to ProxySQL user sync and non-presence of point-in-time recovery files (Thanks to dcaputo-harmoni for contribution)
+* {{ k8spxcjira(1503) }}: Improved logic saves logs from the appearance of a number of temporary non-critical errors related to ProxySQL user sync and non-presence of point-in-time recovery files (Thanks to dcaputo-harmoni for contribution)
 * {{ k8spxcjira(1500) }}: A new `backup.activeDeadlineSeconds` Custom Resource option was added to fail the backup job automatically after the specified timeout (Thanks to Vlad Gusev for contribution)

 ## Bugs Fixed

 * {{ k8spxcjira(1398) }}: Fix a bug which sporadically prevented the scheduled backup job Pod from successfully completing the process
 * {{ k8spxcjira(1413) }} and {{ k8spxcjira(1458) }}: Fix the Operator Pod segfault which was occurring when restoring a backup without backupSource Custom Resource subsection or without storage specified in the backupSource
-* {{ k8spxcjira(1416) }}: Fix a bug where disabling parallel backups in Custom Resource caused all backups to stuck in presence of any failed backup
+* {{ k8spxcjira(1416) }}: Fix a bug where disabling parallel backups in Custom Resource caused all backups to get stuck in presence of any failed backup
 * {{ k8spxcjira(1420) }}: Fix a bug where HAProxy exposed at the time of point-in-time restore could make conflicting transactions, causing the PITR Pod stuck on the duplicate key error
 * {{ k8spxcjira(1422) }}: Fix the cluster endpoint change from the external IP to the service name when upgrading the Operator
-* {{ k8spxcjira(1443) }}: Operator can't survive system users "Host" part change **Needs checking**
 * {{ k8spxcjira(1444) }}: Fix a bug where Percona XtraDB Cluster initial creation state was changing to "error" if the backup restore was taking too long
 * {{ k8spxcjira(1454) }}: Fix a bug where the Operator erroneously generated SSL secrets when upgrading from 1.14.0 to 1.15.0 with `allowUnsafeConfigurations: true`Custom Resource option